-As a web design and development agency, we often have to tell our clients what a particular term means.
+As a web design and development agency, we often tell our clients what a particular term means.
 That’s a natural part of working in a jargon-filled industry.
-So, we hope the glossary below serves as a good resource to understand some of the most common web design and development terms.
+So, we hope the web design and development glossary below serves as a good resource to understand some of the most common web design and development terms.

-Comparing two versions of webpage feature or an ad to determine which one performs better.
+Comparing two versions of a webpage feature or two ads to determine which one performs better.
 Testing can be done using one of the many web apps available.

 Located in the upper (or lower) half of the web page.
 Above the fold content is thus visible without scrolling down the page.